Contact Us

 Kassie with Sharon Surette and Tanya Matthewson from Sisters Unidas completing a continuing education course.

-Kassie is a two-time graduate at Mi Esperanza.
+Kassie is a two-time graduate of Mi Esperanza.
 In 2017, she enrolled in the cosmetology course, and the following year she enrolled in the sewing course.
 Mi Esperanza also blessed her mother.
 While Kassie was in cosmetology school, her mom took the sewing course.

 KASSIE AT A GLANCE